 If you're looking for a larger, weather-resistant Bluetooth speaker with richer sound, the Divoom Voombox - Outdoor model is a good option to consider.
 With the same rugged construction and splash-resistant design, this speaker is just as rugged as the travel version.
 It's quite a bit larger (6" long by 2" tall), and even though it does come with a carrying strap, it's not something that you'd probably want to carry backpacking.
 However, it's perfect for a backyard barbecue or a day at the beach or park, with stronger sound thanks to dual speaker construction.

 Reviews: I received a Divoom Voombox - Outdoor speaker, and I'm very pleased with its sound quality and sturdiness.
 It has become my go-to speaker for outdoor use at home, as well as during my RV travel adventures.
 In my role as LTK's technology editor, I have tested many different speakers, and my husband swears that this one has the absolute best quality sound of them all.
-A review on Apple at the Core offers high praise, stating, "If you are looking for a device that you can use extensively outdoors, then there really isn't another choice.
-Divoom's Voombox is the best ruggedized speaker that I've seen, and should fit just about any situation you throw at it."
+A review at Cnet.com says the speaker is rugged and splashproof.
+It gets good volume for its size, but the sound quality is lower at higher volumes.

-Purchasing: Order this speaker directly from Divoom for around $100.
+Purchasing: Order this speaker from Amazon for around $70.

 3. Altec Lansing Soundblade XL (Larger)